 NOV.
 9 — RSVP FOR YOU OR YOUR GROUP HERE.

 What can i expect to do on a workday:

-- visiting our friends with flowers and donuts and praying together with them
+visiting our friends with flowers and donuts and spending time together with them

-- to grow food organically in order to provide food within our food-scarce community;
+to grow food organically in order to provide food within our food-desert community;

-- to provide a place of beauty, rest, plenty and a safe place for members of the community who are easily taken advantage of to experience justice and mercy and safe community.
+to provide a place of beauty, rest, & plenty for members of the community to experience justice and mercy and safe community.